| Title: | Tests in Linear Mixed Effects Models |

 LS-means contrasts are checked for estimability and unestimable contrasts appear

-An LS-means table in the form of a data.frame
+An LS-means table in the form of a data.frame.
+Formally an object

 Rune Haubo B. Christensen and Alexandra Kuznetsova